Magic Customer Service Words - Part 2

 What’s a better approach than saying “Yergunnahafta?”
 The secret is to always frame your statement in terms of what is in your customer’s best interests.
 So, for example, instead of saying, “Yergunnahafta talk to the manager,” say something like, “My manager is going to be able to help you best with this…”

-That’s it for this week!
-Stay tuned next week for the 3rd installment of Magic Customer Service Words.
+Check out the 3rd installment of Magic Customer Service Words.

 Reprinted with permission from the Winning at Work newsletter